Neural equilibria for long-term prediction of nonlinear conservation laws: Ablation Study: Surrogate Models for Collision and Streaming

 Upon inspection, the negative temperature result arises from an unphysical condition where the total energy density of the system, $\rho E = \bra \G_i/2\ket $, is smaller than the kinetic energy, $\rho \Velocity \cdot \Velocity /2$.
 This leads to instabilities, as:

-The authors of \cite{corbetta2023toward} acknowledged this problem and proposed an alternative approach by employing soft constraints.
-However, we believe that a more robust approach for compressible flows could be achieved by directly enforcing the positivity of the post-collision population, as demonstrated in \cite{thyagarajan2023exponential}.
-This approach, using exponential distributional functions, offers a direct and effective means of ensuring positivity.
-However, it would necessitate formulating and solving a constrained optimization problem for the post-collision distribution, similar to Levermore's moment system closure. \
+The authors of \cite{corbetta2023toward} acknowledged this problem and proposed an alternative approach based on soft constraints.
+A more robust compressible-flow surrogate would need to enforce positivity of the post-collision population directly, for example through an exponential parameterization as in \cite{thyagarajan2023exponential}.
+This would turn the replacement-collision baseline into a constrained-closure problem, making it closer in spirit to entropy-based moment closures. \